T

 Denver, United States packing list

-Denver's high altitude means rapid temperature fluctuations, even within a single day.
+Denver's high altitude means significant temperature swings, even within a single day.
+These help manage sweat and prevent chills.

 • Comfortable walking shoesEssential

-The sun is intense at Denver's altitude, even on cooler days.
+The sun is intense at Denver's altitude, even on cloudy days.
+A brim offers face and neck protection.

 Electronics